sherlock-audit/2023-01-uxd-judging/README.md

 Consider changing the internal accounting of `netAssetDeposits` to include `quoteToken` deposits.

+## Discussion

+**berndartmueller**

+Escalate for 25 USDC

+I think this issue is wrongly duped.
+The duped issues mention a similar issue in the context of the **rebalancing** functions.
+This issue demonstrated here is about **quote minting** in the case of a negative PnL.

+I think it's justified to leave this issue on its own without the duplicate issues.
+The duped issues should be left as a separate issue (Please note that #434 does not mention the real impact of not being able to redeem fully).

+(https://github.com/sherlock-audit/2023-01-uxd-judging/issues/97 has also been considered a separate issue)

+**sherlock-admin**

+ > Escalate for 25 USDC
+>
+> I think this issue is wrongly duped.
+The duped issues mention a similar issue in the context of the **rebalancing** functions.
+This issue demonstrated here is about **quote minting** in the case of a negative PnL.
+>
+> I think it's justified to leave this issue on its own without the duplicate issues.
+The duped issues should be left as a separate issue (Please note that #434 does not mention the real impact of not being able to redeem fully).
+>
+> (https://github.com/sherlock-audit/2023-01-uxd-judging/issues/97 has also been considered a separate issue)

+You've created a valid escalation for 25 USDC!

+To remove the escalation from consideration: Delete your comment.
+To change the amount you've staked on this escalation: Edit your comment **(do not create a new comment)**.

+You may delete or edit your escalation comment anytime before the 48-hour escalation window closes.
+After that, the escalation becomes final.

+**hrishibhat**

+Escalation accepted

+Agreed that the issues is different from its dupes.
+Separating from the rest of the issues #178, #262, #141 as they are considered as low together, since not updating `netAssetDeposits` on rebalance does not cause any real issues.
+Also, issue #434 touches upon the issue partially, but does not fully describe the complete issue & its impact.
+Hence considering it a low.

+**sherlock-admin**

+> Escalation accepted
+>
+> Agreed that the issues is different from its dupes.
+> Separating from the rest of the issues #178, #262, #141 as they are considered as low together, since not updating `netAssetDeposits` on rebalance does not cause any real issues.
+> Also, issue #434 touches upon the issue partially, but does not fully describe the complete issue & its impact.
+Hence considering it a low.

+This issue's escalations have been accepted!

+Contestants' payouts and scores will be updated according to the changes made on this issue.

 # Issue M-9: Price disparities between spot and perpetual pricing can heavily destabilize UXD

 Source: https://github.com/sherlock-audit/2023-01-uxd-judging/issues/305